Aarti111103/Task-2-Bharat-Intern-Titanic-Classification-Predicting-Passenger-Survival/README.md

-# Titanic Classification: Predicting Passenger Survival
+# Task-2 Bharat Intern Titanic Classification: Predicting Passenger Survival
 ## 🌊 Introduction
 Welcome to the Titanic Classification project!
 The tragic sinking of the RMS Titanic has become one of the most famous maritime disasters in history.
 But it also provides a fascinating dataset for data scientists.
 In this project, we’ll build a predictive model to determine the likelihood of survival for passengers on the Titanic, using various data science techniques in Python.